The 5 Best Secured Credit Cards

 1. Capital One® Secured MasterCard®

 Since Capital One may extend you a credit line in excess of your deposit, it will consider the applicant’s ability to pay before acceptance.
+Your minimum security deposit gets you a $200 credit line.
 This card’s standard interest rate is 22.9% variable APR, and there is a $29 annual fee.
 Like all Capital One cards, there are no foreign transaction fees.
 This card also comes with the Capital One® Credit Tracker, a tool that gives you free access to your monthly credit score and credit tips.